Clobazam: Pharmacology

-The exact mechanism of action for clobazam, a 1,5-benzodiazepine, is not fully understood but is thought to involve the potentiation of GABAergic neurotransmission resulting from binding at the benzodiazepine site of the GABA_{A} receptor.
-Like other 1,5-benzodiazepines (for example, arfendazam, lofendazam, or CP-1414S), the active metabolite N-desmethylclobazam has less affinity for the α_{1} subunit of the GABA_{A} receptor compared to the 1,4-benzodiazepines.
-It has higher affinity for α_{2} containing receptors, which mediates anxiolytic effects, than the α1 subunit.
-Clobazam also has positive modulatory activity.
+The exact mechanism of action for clobazam, a 1,5-benzodiazepine, which has anxiolytic and anticonvulsant effects similar to those produced by other benzodiazepine derivatives.
+Clobazam is a potent benzodiazepine receptor partial agonist at the GABA_{A} receptor and the effects are related to binding to one or more specific GABA receptor subunits, increasing GABA-mediated inhibition.
+Clobazam is thought to involve the potentiation of GABAergic neurotransmission resulting from binding at the benzodiazepine site of the GABA_{A} receptor.
+Like other 1,5-benzodiazepines (for example, arfendazam, lofendazam, triflubazam, and CP-1414S), clobazam and the active metabolite N-desmethylclobazam have less affinity for the α_{1} subunit (sedative effects) of the GABA_{A} receptor compared to the 1,4-benzodiazepines.
+They have a higher affinity for the α_{2} subunit (anxiolytic effects) and γ_{2} subunit of the GABA_{A} receptor, which is essential for the anxiolytic and anticonvulsant effects of clobazam.
+It is generally considered less sedating and causes less tolerance than traditional 1,4-benzodiazepines, partially because it binds less to subunits that cause sedation.